Regenleif's Guide to Druiding

 Finding the Leystones (Western Road): Do right after the storyline.
 You will already have most of the leystones, which will help.

-Corp Gudgeon's Quest (Southern Road): Do after the Leystone quest, then start his Leystone quest.
+Corp Gudgeon's Quest (Southern Road): Do after the Western Road Leystone quest, his is another Leystone quest.

-Doctor Cormac (Shalemont Camp): Do when you enter Shalemont
+Doctor Cormac (Shalemont Camp): Do when you enter Shalemont, upgrade your Storyline Ring!

 The Darkness Released: Start at lvl 25 in Dustwhither (second leystone), finish ASAP -- free alt book!

 Defector Quest: Start when you enter Shalemont.
 Don't worry about completing it, it's hard to get every one of those bosses...
-The bosses are good gold though!
+The bosses drop good gold though so it's nice knowing when they are up.

-Earlene the Herbalist (Shalemont Camp): Do as much as possible until lvl 40.
-Nice xp, gold, and potions
+Earlene the Herbalist (Shalemont Camp): Fettlecap Question, do as much as possible until lvl 40.
+Nice xp, gold, and potions.

-Saving Faerieland (Otherworld): Lvl 60. start ASAP, do as you go along, requires you to kill a number of bosses (these bosses can drop +3 skill rings!)
+Saving Faerieland (Otherworld): Lvl 60.
+Start ASAP, do as you adventure in Otherworld.
+It requires you to kill a number of bosses (these bosses can drop +3 skill rings!).

 Bossing is VERY different than soloing mobs, and Druids are often vital for a successful kill.
 Here are some terms and tricks: